In this article, we'll share some guidance on making your website more mobile-friendly.

-To work out how to optimise your website for mobile, think about the business goal that's most important to you.
+To figure out how to optimise your website for mobile, think about the business goal that's most important to you.
 What do you want your customers to do on your website?
 Buy a specific product?
-Fill out a contact form?
+Fill in a contact form?
 When you're clear about the action you want people to take on your website, visitors are more likely to actually take that action.

 Depending on your marketing goal, you'll want to focus on design improvements that encourage visitors to take your desired action.
 Here are a few goal-specific suggestions:

 - Simplify site navigation.
 Streamline your site menu and try to keep everything visible without having to zoom in to read.